fheavii/fheavii/README.md

 ## 👋 About Me
 <p align="justify">
 I am a data driven Mathematics undergraduate with a strong passion for transforming raw data into clear, actionable insights.
 My experience in administrative data processing and reporting at <b>Badan Pusat Statistik (BPS) Temanggung Regency</b> has shaped my analytical mindset and strengthened my ability to work with real world datasets.
-I specialize in data cleaning, automation, and exploratory analysis using <b>Python</b>, and I bring data stories to life through interactive dashboards built in <b>Excel, Power BI, and Tableau</b>.
+I specialize in data cleaning, automation, and exploratory analysis using <b>Python</b>, and I bring data stories to life through interactive dashboards built in <b>Excel, Power BI, Tableau, nd Looker Studio</b>.
 I’m committed to creating clean, intuitive visualizations that make complex information easy to understand and support informed decision-making.
 I’m always excited to learn, explore new analytical tools, and take on data challenges that drive meaningful impact.
 </p>

 ## 🧠 Analytical Tools